SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 You can fight monsters in a dungeon, but the game is not about dungeons.
 Lots of games focus on that gameplay and do it really well!
 Like Shadowdark.

-It’s not a wilderness exploration game, aka a hex crawl.
+It’s not a wilderness exploration game, aka a hex [[Crawl|crawl]].
 It’s not about surviving in extreme weather, getting lost, or trying to navigate your way back to safety.

 You can fight monsters in the wilderness, even run a whole campaign in the wilderness, but this game is not about the wilderness.
 We love games that focus on that fantasy, like *Forbidden Lands*.